nasa/openmct/docs/src/design/proposals/APIRedesign.md

 ## Developer Intern Feedback

-This feedback comes from interns who worked closely with Open MCT Web as their primary task over the Summer of 2015.
+This feedback comes from interns who worked closely with Open MCT as their primary task over the Summer of 2015.

 ### Developer Intern 1